nitishcm/nitishcm.github.io/solution-overview.md

 ### WAF (Web Application firewall)
 - This will be added in front of Cloudfront and load balancer to prevent any malicious calls.
 - We can use rate limiting from particular IP using WAF as well.
+- We cab use AWS pre defined rules along with custom rules to prevent attacks on our application.

 ### Other security considerations
-- The application will be hosted in private subnet
+- The application will be hosted in private subnet.
-- Access to other AWS services will be via IAM roles
+- Access to other AWS services will be via IAM roles.
-- API gateway will be private to be available within VPC
+- API gateway will be private to be available within VPC.
-- API gateway will have secret key for diff env and user
+- API gateway will have secret key for diff env and user.
-- We can have seperate environment within API Gateway
+- We can have seperate environment within API Gateway for better testing.

 ## Caching